hmlongco/Factory/README.md

     }
 }
 ```
 Or test edge cases like no accounts found.
-Or test specifc errors.
+Or test specific errors.
 ```swift
 func testEmptyAccounts() async {
     Container.accountProvider.register {{ [] }}